dlumian/DataSciFuncs/README.md

 1. Metrics generation: evaluation and visuals for classification models
 1. Project resetting: remove options for files and dirs, reset operations on notebooks
 1. Data visualization formatting: standardized formatting for matplotlib and plotly visuals
+1. Build pipeline: help for uploading packages to Test PyPi and Pypi with clean test environments

 ## Installation